redhat-performance/jetlag/docs/deploy-bm-ibmcloud.md

 Change `cluster_type` to `cluster_type: bm`

-Set `hardware_vendor` to the hardware vendor expected.
-In our case it has been Supermicro, however it could be different depending on the hardware supplied.

 Set `worker_node_count` if you need to limit the number of worker nodes from available hardware.

 Change `ocp_release_image` to the required image if the default (4.9.7) is not the desired version.